History of the Pensacola Police Department

 Chief Chapman initiated a program that assigned police vehicles to every officer.
 A new K-9 corps was established and several sections within the department were reorganized.
 These changes, along with others, increased morale throughout the department.

-Jerry W. Potts was promoted to Chief in February 1999 and continued the quest for finding improved technology for officers to work the streets until his retirement in March 2002.
+Jerry W Potts was promoted to Chief in February 1999 and continued the quest for finding improved technology for officers to work the streets until his retirement on March 29, 2002.

 Capt.
-John W. Mathis became the department's Chief on April 8, 2002, and brought with him the support not only from the public but also from within the ranks.
+John W Mathis became the department's Chief of Police on March 29, 2002, and brought with him the support not only from the public but also from within the ranks.

 Chief Simmons promoted Capt.
 David Alexander III to Assistant Chief on September 15, 2014, making him the first African-American within the department to be promoted to that rank.